Dark Information in Black Hole with $\lambda\varphi$ Fluid: Solutions

 For simplicity, we define a new dimensionless parameter

 and rewrite the horizon radius as

-The relation between the horizon radius $r_{\text{h}}$ and the scalar parameter $s$ is shown in Fig. \ref{rhSrelation}, from which it can be seen that the expression (\ref{HorizonRadius}) is accurate for $\bar{s} < 0.1$ or $\hat{s} < 5$.
-Especially, the horizon radius will rapidly decrease to zero when the scalar parameter reaches its maximum $s_{\text{max}}$ given in (\ref{Condition_S}).
-Our result shows that the mimetic dark matter will decrease the horizon radius of the black hole.
-This could be understood from the attraction effect of dark matter, which is opposite to the repulsive effect of dark energy driving the expansion of the universe \cite{MaChenSun:2018NPB}.
+The relation between the horizon radius $r_{\text{h}}$ and the scalar parameter $s$ is shown in Figure \ref{rhMSrelation}, from which it can be seen that the expression (\ref{HorizonRadius}) is accurate for $\hat{s} < 4$.
+Especially, the horizon radius will {decrease slowly first and then rapidly with the increasing of the scalar parameter.} Our result shows that {the $\lambda\varphi$ fluid} will decrease the horizon radius of the black hole.
+This could be understood as the {attractive effect} of {the $\lambda\varphi$ fluid}, which is opposite to the repulsive effect of dark energy driving the expansion of the universe \cite{MaChenSun:2018NPB}.

-The asymptotic behaviors at spatial infinity $r \rightarrow \infty$ and at origin $r \rightarrow 0$ are respectively
+The asymptotic behaviors at spatial infinity $r \rightarrow \infty$ and at origin $r \rightarrow 0$ are, respectively,

 and